How the System Works

 Removal of Snow: Each household shall be responsible for clearing snow and ice from around the base of the recycling cart of approximately four feet to allow collection crews access to the cart.
 Any cart that does not have the snow and ice removed will not be emptied.
 Carts cannot be placed on top of a snow bank for collection.

-Veterans Day - Saturday, November 11, 2017: All schedules remain the same.
+Independence Day - Saturday, July 4, 2020: All schedules remain the same.

 Place glass bottles and jars, tin and aluminum cans, plastic items, corrugated cardboard and paper products into your recycling cart.

 No separation is needed.